020 88309782

 Do It Yourself or Hire a Professional?

 Sanding with bona edgerWood floor installation may be expensive.
-This makes people who may have never even picked up a screwdriver or hammer to seriously consider installing everything themselves.
+This makes people who may have never even picked up a screwdriver or hammer seriously consider installing everything themselves.
 Floor installation is priced on a square meter basis, although flooring companies (either local or Internet) might offer installation as a part of the purchase on rare occasions.
-What most companies do is refer you to either a preferred third-party contractor or give you a list of installers and let you decide instead.
+Most companies refer you to either a preferred third-party contractor or give you a list of installers and let you decide instead.

 What Full Floor Restoration Is All About?